 • More young people being seen by young carers projects at “crisis level”

 The EU Horizon 2020 funded Me-We project aims to collate information on the lives of adolescent young carers in six European countries - Sweden, Slovenia, Italy, Netherlands, Switzerland and UK.

 The overall goal of the project is to strengthen the resilience of Adolescent Young Carers in transition to adulthood (15-17 years old) in order to impact positively on their mental health and well-being and to mitigate the negative influence of psychosocial and environmental factors in their lives.

-Feylyn Lewis will be presenting core findings from the Me-We Project during a meeting of the European Parliament Informal Carers Interest Group from 10am on Wednesday 25 September 2019.
+Feylyn Lewis presented core findings from the Me-We Project during a meeting of the European Parliament Informal Carers Interest Group on Wednesday 25 September 2019.